Preparation of Work Samples

 Work samples are a critical part of your application and are considered carefully during application review.

 Samples should demonstrate quality of artistic content and/or technical ability, as appropriate to your project.
 They should be recent, concise, of high quality, and as relevant to the project as possible.
-For example, if you are proposing:
+For example:

 - A festival, performance, or tour: Submit representative samples of the proposed artists.
 Do not submit promotional material.